 There are two main brands of bindings for cross country skiing, SNS and NNN.
 You have to purchase boots and bindings that are compatible.
 Both styles work equally well.
 Our rental skis use NNN bindings.

 - How are skis and poles sized?

 That depends on several factors.
 Our rental skis are “combi,” meaning they can be used for both skate and classic skiing.
 Most students do well will skis as long as they are tall.
 Classic poles should be between the armpit and the top of the shoulder.
 Skate poles should be between the chin and the lips.
 If you will only have one pair of poles, aim for the middle of those two recommendations.

 - How does registration work?

 This program has sold out every year!
-Registration will open in early to mid November.
-Registrations will be accepted in the order completed.
+Registration will open at 9 a.m.
+Nov.
+5. Registrations will be accepted in the order completed.
 All forms and payments must be received for registrations to be considered complete.
-Every year we accepted around 115 students but we hope to accept more this season depending on the availability of qualified coaches.
-If you register too late your money will be refunded by mid-January (after lessons begin and our class sizes are confirmed) .
+Every year we accepted around 130 students but it depends on the availability of qualified coaches.
+You will automatically be placed on the wait list if you register after all available spots are filled.
+If you are on the wait list and a spot doesn’t open up for your child to make it into the program, your money will be refunded by mid-January (after our class sizes are confirmed).